 All antifungals can have serious side effects.
 However, these side effects usually go away once the medication is stopped.
 Possible side effects of fluconazole and itraconazole are nausea, vomiting, abdominal pain and diarrhea.

-Two newer medications — voriconazole and posaconazole (Noxafil) — may also be used to treat more serious infections.
+Two newer medications — voriconazole (Vfend) and posaconazole (Noxafil) — may also be used to treat more serious infections.

 Antifungals control the fungus, but sometimes don't destroy it, and relapses may occur.
 For many people, a single bout of valley fever results in lifelong immunity, but the disease can be reactivated, or you can be reinfected if your immune system is significantly weakened.